 The Department should be prepared to handle cases where the internship or on-site training (VFU) cannot be carried out due to workplace closure.
 The following elements are useful to consider:

 How should you approach learning outcomes and grading limits?
-Can students be approved even if parts of the course cannot be completed due to events related to the Corona pandemic?
+Can students be approved even if parts of the course cannot be completed due to special events?